ibm-cloud-architecture/ibm-cloud-stencils/README.md

 4. Nongroup boxes are implemented as containers.
 Temporary step is required to set container=0 (in style or uncheck property) for the 3 group dashed boxes.
 See issue #1 and #2.
 5. Changing box border color will also change the tag color allowing customization with other preferred colors, but note that deviating from standards below might conflict with boxes/colors added to the stencils in the future.
 6. Changing box border color to white on white background makes the box appear invisible, so for example if used for Public Network and Enterprise Network boxes to hide borders while still taking advantage of their containers.
 7. When adding icons to diagrams the default white background color for text can be unchecked if desired so text has background color of shaded boxes.
-See issue #2.
+See issue #3.
 8. When exporting diagrams to svg ensure that icons are included and white space is mimimal.
 Icons use a web reference and are not included in the svg by default so if the svg will be used offline check Embed Images when exporting the svg.
 To minimize white space select the entire diagram first then check the Selection Only and Crop when exporting the svg.

 ### draw.io Issues

 1. Issue #723 being investigated with draw.io when overlaying a group on multiple boxes which may cause underlying boxes to expand and have to be resized.
 Status: Plan is to add an option in draw.io to disable the resizing.
 2. Issue #724 being investigated with draw.io when adding icons to a container where sometimes the icon does not remain with the container.
 Status: Recreating test scenario.
-3. Issue #620 planned to be investigated with draw.io with the unchecking sometimes not sticking.
+3. Issue #620 to be investigated with draw.io where setting the icon text background from white to nothing doesn't always stick.
 Status: TBD.

 ## Visio Notes